awsdocs/aws-client-vpn-administrator-guide/doc_source/connection-authorization.md

 ```
 {
     "allow": boolean,
-    "error-msg-on-failed-posture-compliance": "",
+    "error-msg-on-denied-connection": "",
     "posture-compliance-statuses": [],
-    "schema-version": "v1"
+    "schema-version": "v2"
 }
 ```
 + `allow` — Required\.
 A boolean \(`true` \| `false`\) that indicates whether to allow or deny the new connection\.
-+ `error-msg-on-failed-posture-compliance` — Required\.
++ `error-msg-on-denied-connection` — Required\.
 A string of up to 255 characters that can be used to provide steps and guidance to clients if the connection is denied by the Lambda function\.
 In the event of failures during the running of the Lambda function \(for example, due to throttling\) the following default message is returned to clients\.

   ```
   Error establishing connection.
 Please contact your administrator.
   ```
 + `posture-compliance-statuses` — Required\.
 If you use the Lambda function for [posture assessment](#connection-authorization-posture-assessment), this is a list of statuses for the connecting device\.
 You define the status names according to your posture assessment categories for devices, for example, `compliant`, `quarantined`, `unknown`, and so on\.
 Each name can be up to 255 characters in length\.
 You can specify up to 10 statuses\.
 + `schema-version` — Required\.
 The schema version\.
-The default is `v1`\.
+The default is `v2`\.

 You can use the same Lambda function for multiple Client VPN endpoints in the same Region\.